stolostron/multicluster-observability-operator/docs/MultiClusterObservability-CRD.md

    </td>
   </tr>
   <tr>
-   <td>RawResolutionRetention
+   <td>RetentionResolutionRaw
    </td>
    <td>string
    </td>
    <td>How long to retain raw samples in a bucket.
 <p>
 Default is 5d
    </td>